Mueller Report Has ‘Very Compelling’ Collusion Evidence, NBC’s Ken Dilanian Says, Barr Didn’t ‘Do It Justice’

 Following a Thursday morning report that Special Counsel Robert Mueller included “detailed accounts” of contacts between the 2016 Donald Trump campaign and Russia in his finished report on the findings of his investigation, as Inquisitr reported, an NBC News national security correspondent provided more information in a Thursday afternoon interview saying that even though Mueller apparently declined to indict Trump on a criminal conspiracy charge, evidence of collusion in the Mueller report with Russia is “very compelling.”

-In his four-page letter, posted by Vox.com, stating the “principal conclusions” of the Mueller Report, United States Attorney General William Barr quoted Mueller saying that his “investigation did not establish that members of the Trump Campaign conspired or coordinated with the Russian government in its election interference activities.”
+In his four-page letter, posted by Vox, stating the “principal conclusions” of the Mueller Report, U.S. Attorney General William Barr quoted Mueller saying that his “investigation did not establish that members of the Trump Campaign conspired or coordinated with the Russian government in its election interference activities.”

 But according to correspondent Ken Dilanian of NBC News, based on information from a “U.S. official,” Mueller’s findings go well beyond the decision not to indict Trump for having “conspired or coordinated with the Russian government.”
-In an interview with MSNBC, as quoted by MediaIte, Dilanian reported that “some members of the Mueller team say that the evidence on collusion, while not establishing a criminal conspiracy, is actually very compelling.”
+In an interview with MSNBC, as quoted by Mediaite, Dilanian reported that “some members of the Mueller team say that the evidence on collusion, while not establishing a criminal conspiracy, is actually very compelling.”

 The earlier NBC News report on Thursday said Mueller had found that members of the Trump campaign “were manipulated by a sophisticated Russian intelligence operation.”